Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Functional Normalizing Flow

-Given the nonlinear nature of the inverse problem, we employ a functional planar flow model to approximate the posterior distribution, constructing it with 24 layers.
-Following Algorithm $\ref{alg A}$, the functional planar flow is trained over 5000 iterations $(K=5000)$, with each iteration utilizing 30 samples $(N=30)$.
-We utilize a step decay learning rate schedule, starting with an initial learning rate of $\alpha_0=0.01$ and decreasing it by a multiplicative factor of $\tau=0.8$ after every 500 iterations.
-For comparison, we also present the posterior generated by the pCN algorithm.
-In the discussion of all steady-state darcy flow problems, when we discuss ESS, the corresponding functional $f$ is defined as $f(u)=u((0.5,0.5))$.
-We generate $3 \times 10^6$ samples using the pCN algorithm, achieving an effective sample size of $\text{ESS}_p=278$.

-Firstly, in Figure $\ref{fig:planarflow}$, we present a comparative analysis of the mean function generated by the pCN algorithm and the approximate posterior obtained from functional planar flow.
-We observe that the mean of the approximate posterior closely resembles the ground truth, as shown in subfigures (a) and (b).
-Additionally, subfigures (d) and (e) of Figure $\ref{fig:planarflow}$ illustrate the mean function of the estimated posterior generated by the pCN algorithm.
-The similarity between these results further demonstrates the effectiveness of our proposed method in accurately estimating the mean function.
+Firstly, in Figure \ref{fig:nonlinearflow}, we present a comparative analysis of the mean function generated by the pCN algorithm and the approximate posterior obtained from the flow models.
+Subfigures (a), (b), and (c) of Figure \ref{fig:nonlinearflow} illustrate the mean function of the estimated posterior.
+The similarity between these results demonstrates the effectiveness of our proposed method in accurately estimating the mean function.

 To further support the effectiveness of the NF-iVI method in estimating the mean function, we provide numerical evidence.
-The relative error between the mean of the approximate posterior $u_N^*$ and the mean of the posterior $u_p^*$ is given by:
+The relative errors between the mean of the approximate posterior generated by 32 layers planar flow, 5 layers Sylvester flow and the mean of the posterior $u_p^*$ generated by the pCN algorithm are given by:

-The estimated value is small, indicating the effectiveness of our algorithm.
+where $u_{SN}^*$ is the mean of planar flow, and $u_{SN}^*$ is the mean of Sylvester flow.
+The estimated values are small, indicating the effectiveness of our algorithm.

-Combining the visual evidence from Figure $\ref{fig:planarflow}$ and the numerical evidence provided by the relative error in ($\ref{equ:relative error darcy}$), we conclude that the NF-iVI method effectively approximates the mean of the posterior.
+Combining the visual evidence from Figure \ref{fig:nonlinearflow} and the numerical evidence provided by the relative error in Equations (\ref{equ:relative error darcy1}) and (\ref{equ:relative error darcy2}), we conclude that the NF-iVI method effectively approximates the mean of the posterior.

 Secondly, to further explore the approximate posterior, we analyze the covariance functions.
-In subfigure (c) of Figure $\ref{fig:planarflow}$, we present the point-wise variance field of the posterior measure obtained from the NF-iVI method.
-For comparison, subfigure (f) of Figure $\ref{fig:planarflow}$ depicts the point-wise variance field estimated using the pCN method.
-The similarity between these two plots indicates the effectiveness of the NF-iVI method in quantifying the uncertainties of the parameter $u$.
+In subfigures (e)(f) of Figure \ref{fig:nonlinearflow}, we present the point-wise variance field of the posterior measure obtained from the NF-iVI method.
+For comparison, subfigure (d) of Figure \ref{fig:nonlinearflow} depicts the point-wise variance field estimated from pCN method.
+The similarity between these three plots indicates the effectiveness of the NF-iVI method in quantifying the uncertainties of the parameter $u$.